kamadland/ministry-guide/pages/03.Introduction/03.installation/docs.md

 A census in 2016 put the population of Richmond at 198,309.
 That is growth of 4.1% in 5 years.

-According to the 2016 census, 60% of the population of Richmond are immigrants, which is the highest proportion in all of Canada
+According to the 2016 census, 60% of the population of Richmond are immigrants, which is the highest proportion in all of Canada.

+##### Average Income
+Again, the information comes from Stats Canada from the 2016 Census.
+The median income per person, of 161,835 people earning income, was $25,482 per year.
+The average private household income, of 73,460 households, was $83,850 per year.